pvlasov/cv/docs/cover-letter.md

 They can be "pre-validated" and "pre-deployed" - loaded from YAML and other resources, saved as XMI and deployed to a binary repository, maybe as a Maven jar.

 Having a configuration model also opens an opportunity to use Eclipse-based editors instead of or in addition to working with YAML or JSON in a text editor.

+### Object signing

+The concept of object signing is similar to the concept of [jar signing](https://docs.oracle.com/javase/tutorial/deployment/jar/signing.html) and [JWT](https://jwt.io/introduction) signing - digital signatures are added to objects which implement ``Signed`` interface in the same way as [markers](https://docs.nasdanika.org/modules/core/modules/ncore/Marker.html) are added to objects implementing [Marked](https://docs.nasdanika.org/modules/core/modules/ncore/Marked.html) interface at load time for YAML-based resources.
+Signatures can be carried over during transformations along with the containing object similar to how markers are carried over.

+Signed objects can verify the integrity of the features contained within it - both attributes and references.
+When objects are signed using public/private key pairs, the signature also certifies that only the party holding the private key is the one that signed it.

+Object signing can be used in models which are authored by multiple parties with different authorities.
+E.g. in the solution instantiation below there might be a configuration model for instantiating a public cloud application.
+That model might have to be populated by multiple teams in the organization - developers, networking, security, architecture.
+Teams may sign their contributions to the model.
+The instantiation process will check the signatures and will fail if, say, a model object which is supposed to be signed by a security team is not signed, the signature is invalid (it was modified after it was signed), or it is signed, but not by the security team's private key.

+For models which are loaded from multiple source repositories one option to implement signing is to mimic jar signing - have a build process which is triggered on repository push.
+The build process would load the model from source files, e.g. YAML, inject signatures, store to XMI, and then publish a jar with the model to a Maven repository.
+Downstream models would have the signed model jar as their pom dependency and load the model using the ``classpath://`` URI scheme.

 ## Solution Instantiation